 Here is something not super interesting, but that usually comes in handy: what's the range of the integral types in Java and C#?

 Let's start by saying that integral data types are those that represent only whole numbers.
-Each number will have a well defined successor.
-So floating point numbers are not integral data types (what comes after 0.1?
+Each number has a well defined successor, so floating point numbers are not integral data types (what comes after 0.1?
 0.11 or 0.111?) but integers are.

 That being said, Java supports the following integral data types:

 long.
 On the other hand, C# supports

 ulong.
 On purpose, I'm leaving outside of this conversation the